-Chapter 9.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints)
+(coverage decisions, appeals, complaints)

-- Of the appeals process, where it will be reviewed by an Independent Review Organization.
+- o If we do not meet this deadline, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
 Later in this section, we talk about this review organization and explain what happens at Appeal Level 2. - If our answer is yes to part or all of what you requested - o If we approve your request for coverage, we must provide the coverage we have agreed to provide within 72 hours after we receive your request or doctor's statement supporting your request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how you can appeal.